SunlayGGX/Storm/README.md

 - **Python 2.7.6 or later** (needed to build PhysX, see "Dependencies list" section).
 To know what is the current version of your installed python (or if there is any), type python in a cmd console.
 - **Visual Studio 2017 toolsets (v141)**
 - **cmake_gui 3.15.0-rc1 or later**.
 (3.15.0-rc1 is what I used.
 I can't guarantee for a version below this one)...
+- Because we use a lot of junctions and hardlinks to setup the project, we advise you to use an NTFS disk where everything are put together (or at least a disk format that supports it).